ohmzi/Unmonitor-Radarr-Movies-Script/README.md

 # Unmonitor-Radarr-Movies-Script
+This script resolves an issue with Radarr’s detection of newly added movie files.
-This script unmonitors new Plex movies in Radarr upon Tautulli detection, setting the movie’s status to 'False' and stopping future upgrades.
-Configure Tautulli’s 'Recently Added' to pass the movie title, and the script handles unmonitoring automatically.
+When Tautulli detects a new Plex movie, the script automatically unmonitors it in Radarr—setting its status to "False" to prevent further searches and upgrades.
+Simply configure Tautulli’s "Recently Added" feature to pass the movie title, and the script will handle the rest automatically.

 ---